 Portfolio Project

-Redesigning Instagram's core navigation to make creativity, messaging, and entertainment faster to reach for Instagram's 3 billion monthly users—in the biggest architectural change ever for the app.
+Redesigning Instagram's core navigation to bring entertainment and messaging closer to Instagram's 3 billion monthly users — in the biggest architectural change ever for the app.

 Principal Designer • 2025 • Instagram